 One effect of climate change that we're already seeing is more unbearably hot days.
 When we have a heat wave, Karowe says it takes a few days for excessive heat to cause deaths.
 So the longer a heat wave lasts, the more harmful it is to human health.

-"So if a heat wave average duration changes from five days to eight days it may triple the mortality associated with it," says Karowe.
+"So if a heat wave average duration changes from five days to eight days it may triple the mortality associated with it," said Karowe.

 Detroit would have about two heat waves per summer.
 He says Kalamazoo would be somewhere in between those two cities.

-"For both cities, historically, a heat wave that intense occurred about once a century," says Karowe.
+"For both cities, historically, a heat wave that intense occurred about once a century," said Karowe.

 Karowe says if we instead were more active about switching to alternative energy sources, we could probably save 1,600 lives per year in Detroit and 1,900 lives in Chicago.